121Development/ZipExtractor/README.md

 # ZipExtractor
- Extracts nested zipfiles where pw is name in file inside current zip Created for the FOI 20/20 CTF challenge on 2020-0926. https://www.foi.se/forskning/informationssakerhet/20-20-ctf.html
+ Extracts nested zipfiles where pw is name of file inside current zip Created for the FOI 20/20 CTF challenge on 2020-0926. https://www.foi.se/forskning/informationssakerhet/20-20-ctf.html